 __required__may hold a boolean value.
 If set to

-The rest of the dictionary may be used by plugins as they see fit.
-If elements of their configuration are modified at runtime, plugins will be given a change to observe the modification and interfere in it.
+The rest of the dictionary may be used by each plugin as they see fit.
+If elements of their configuration are modified at runtime, plugins will be given a chance to observe the modification and interfere with it.